john-craft/vuln-data/src/index.md

 # CVE Timeline Analysis

-This notebook analyzes CVE (Common Vulnerabilities and Exposures) publication trends for open source projects.
+This is an interactive notebook that analyzes CVE publication trends for open source projects from [NIST data](https://nvd.nist.gov/vuln/data-feeds).
 You can customize the list of projects and visualize their security timelines over time.

 ## Step 1: Choose your projects